-The Taglines when released in March 1973 was “Horror is his formula” “Pray you don’t learn the secret of… The Baby” “Nothing in his nursery rhymes” “Three Four Close the Door!” and “There shall be mayhem wherever he goes”
+The Taglines when released in March 1973 “Horror is his formula” and “Pray you don’t learn the secret of… The Baby” “Nothing in his nursery rhymes” “Three Four Close the Door!” and “There shall be mayhem wherever he goes”

 Some reviews-listed in Peter Shelley’s Grande Dame Guignol Cinema